project-zot/project-zot.github.io/docs/articles/verifying-signatures.md

     - By default, the `trustpolicy.json` file sets the `signatureVerification.level` property to `strict`, which enforces all validations.
 For example, a signature is not trusted if its certificate has expired, even if the certificate verifies the signature.

-    - The `trustpolicy.json` file contains two default truststores, `ca:default` and `signingAuthority:default`.
+    - The `trustpolicy.json` file contains three default truststores: `ca:default`, `signingAuthority:default`, and `tsa:default`.
+The TSA truststore enables verification of signatures that use a trusted timestamp authority.
 This list of truststores is not updated when a new certificate is uploaded.

     - The content of the `trustStores` field will match the content of the `_notation/truststore` directory.